This resource describes what oral presentations are and suggests strategies for effective planning and presentation

 It is also important that you use this time to make sure that you are fully prepared.
 Do you need to collect props?
-Have you though about how you will access your visual aids?
+Have you thought about how you will access your visual aids?

 - Write your speech in dot points